Shiy-Li/Shiy-Li.github.io/_pages/about.md

 News
 ------
+* 2026/05: Our paper on [one-for-all tabular data anomaly detection](https://arxiv.org/abs/2603.14407) has been accepted by ICML 2026.
+* 2026/04: Our paper on [zero shot generalist graph anomaly detection](https://arxiv.org/abs/2602.18793) has been accepted by IEEE Transactions on Knowledge and Data Engineering.
-* 2026/01: Our paper on [One-for-All Multi-Agent System Topology Design](https://arxiv.org/abs/2601.12996) has been accepted by WWW 2026.
+* 2026/01: Our paper on [one-for-all multi-agent system topology design](https://arxiv.org/abs/2601.12996) has been accepted by WWW 2026.
-* 2025/11: Our paper on [Autoregressive Generation of Multi-Agent Collaboration Graphs](https://arxiv.org/abs/2507.18224) has been accepted by AAAI 2026 (Oral).
+* 2025/11: Our paper on [autoregressive generation of multi-agent collaboration graphs](https://arxiv.org/abs/2507.18224) has been accepted by AAAI 2026 (Oral).
-* 2025/10: Our position paper on [Graph-Augmented LLM-based Agents](https://arxiv.org/abs/2507.21407) has been accepted by IEEE Intelligent Systems.
+* 2025/10: Our position paper on [graph-augmented LLM-based agents](https://arxiv.org/abs/2507.21407) has been accepted by IEEE Intelligent Systems.
-* 2025/08: Our paper on [Traning-Free Graph Anomaly Detection](https://arxiv.org/abs/2508.10594) has been accepted by CIKM 2025.
+* 2025/08: Our paper on [traning-free graph anomaly detection](https://arxiv.org/abs/2508.10594) has been accepted by CIKM 2025.
 * 2025/06: Our paper on [uncertainty-aware graph neural network](https://arxiv.org/abs/2506.13083) has been accepted by TNNLS 2025.
 * 2024/09: Our paper on [generalist graph anomaly detection with in-context learning](https://arxiv.org/abs/2405.16771) has been accepted by NeurIPS 2024.
 * 2024/07: Our paper on [graph representation learning](https://dl.acm.org/doi/abs/10.1145/3627673.3679758) has been accepted by CIKM 2024.